Skip to main content

 2.1 Enable SCIM Provisioning

-1. In Okta, go to General Settings for the LinearB app.
+1. In Okta, open the LinearB application.

-2.2 Set Up SCIM Connection
+2.2 Set Up the SCIM Connection

 1. Go to the Provisioning tab in the LinearB Okta app.